ankushkapoor2003/stent_geometry_builder/README.md

 ## Citing This Work

-If you use these geometry builders in your research, please cite the paper and the software using the Zenodo DOI Research paper citation:
+If you use these geometry builders in your research, please cite the paper and the software

+Research paper citation:
 ```
 @article{Kapoor2024Comprehensive,
     author = {Kapoor, Ankush and Ray, Tapabrata and Jepson, Nigel and Beier, Susann},